kuleshov/ProbHap/README.md

 ### Requirements

 Probhap requires numpy and scipy-weave to run.
 During the first run, it will compile some inline C code using Weave.
-If these package are not on your system, install them using `pip` or `easy-install`.
+If these packages are not on your system, install them using `pip` or `easy-install`.

 ## Running Probhap